Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Case Study

-\subsection{Predictive performance for univariate weather quantities}
+\subsection{Predictive Performance for Univariate Weather Quantities}

-Table \ref{tab:univariate} compares the predictive performance of the raw ensemble and the postprocessed predictive distributions for temperature, pressure, precipitation and the $u$ and $v$ wind vector components at lead times of 24 and 48 hours at Berlin, Frankfurt and Hamburg, respectively.
-The BMA and NR postprocessing generally leads to a significant improvement in the predictive skill, as measured by the mean CRPS and the MAE, with exceptions in the case of precipitation.
-Not unexpectedly, the performance generally is better at the shorter prediction horizon of 24 hours.
+Table~\ref{tabunivariate} compares the predictive performance of the raw ECMWF ensemble and the postprocessed predictive distributions for temperature, pressure, precipitation and the $u$ wind vector component at lead times of 24 and 48 hours at Berlin, Frankfurt and Hamburg, respectively.
+The BMA and NR postprocessing generally leads to a significant improvement in the predictive skill, as measured by the mean CRPS and the MAE, with exceptions in the case of precipitation.\footnote{The particularly good performance of the raw ensemble for precipitation accumulations at the stations considered and potential shortcomings in the details of the postprocessing technique \citep{Scheuerer2013} may serve to explain these exceptions.} Not unexpectedly, the performance generally is better at the shorter prediction horizon of 24 hours.

-Figure \ref{fig:RH} shows verification rank and PIT histograms for temperature, pressure, precipitation and $u$ wind at a lead time of 48 hours at Frankfurt.
+Figure~\ref{figRH} shows verification rank and PIT histo\-grams for temperature, pressure, precipitation and $u$ wind at a lead time of 48 hours at Frankfurt.
 The postprocessed forecasts show much better calibration, as evidenced by the nearly uniform PIT histograms, except perhaps in the case of precipitation, where a slight inverse U-shape of the PIT histogram may indicate overdispersion in the BMA postprocessed predictive distributions.

-\subsection{Predictive performance for multivariate weather quantities}
+\subsection{Predictive Performance for Multivariate Weather Quantities}

 We now give an illustration and initial evaluation of ECC postprocessed multivariate predictive distributions.